Ethorbit/Discord_Sticky-Message-Bot/README.md

 ## Features
 * Unlike the others, EVERYTHING'S FREE!!
 * Unlimited stickies per channel, with commands to easily keep track
-* Fast sticky management (All data is cached from the database on start)
+* Fast sticky management (All data is cached from the local database on start)

 ### Commands:
     !sticky add <channel id> <discord message> - Add a sticky to a channel